Quick Facts on Arctic Sea Ice

 For more information on current sea ice conditions see the Arctic Sea Ice News & Analysis Web page.
 To read NSIDC press releases on past Arctic sea ice minima, see the Arctic Sea Ice Press Announcements Archive on the Arctic Sea Ice News & Analysis Web page.

 Seen from January through December, this timeseries shows the natural waxing and waning of the Arctic sea ice cover with the seasons.
 The maximum extent generally occurs in March, the minimum extent in September.
-Sea ice extent in 2008 (purple) fell well below the 1979 to 2000 long-term average (gray) and was very slightly above 2007 (dotted light green), in which the lowest summer minimum and the second-lowest winter maximum occurred.
+Sea ice extent in 2015 (blue) fell well below the 1981 to 2010 long-term average (gray) and was above 2012 (dotted light green), in which the lowest summer minimum to date occurred.
+Credit: NSIDC

 What is the Arctic sea ice maximum?